Mohit2497/multiagent-travel-itenary-planner/README.md

 ## Overview

 The AI Travel Itinerary Planner uses a LangGraph workflow to manage a set of agents that collaboratively process user inputs (e.g., destination, month, duration) to produce a detailed itinerary, activity suggestions, weather forecasts, packing lists, food/culture recommendations, useful links, and a chat interface.
-The system supports multiple LLM providers including Groq (with `llama3-70b-8192` model), Ollama, and OpenAI for flexible deployment options.
+The system supports multiple LLM providers, including Groq (with `llama3-70b-8192` model), and local Ollama for flexible deployment options.

 ## Features